Efavirenz/ emtricitabine/ tenofovir

 - you have developed red, swollen, blistered, or peeling skin after taking efavirenz, a component of efavirenz/emtricitabine/tenofovir

-- you have moderate to severe liver problems or lactic acidosis
+- you have moderate to severe kidney problems, moderate to severe liver problems, or lactic acidosis

 - you are taking a medicine that contains lamivudine, or another medicine that contains emtricitabine or tenofovir